Newman University: Celebrating Its 84th Anniversary

 Students come primarily from the United States, but there are a growing number of European, Latin American, African, and Asian students who matriculate at Newman University.
 Two new residence halls opened in 2008, Fugate Hall and Carrocci Hall; these will allow the university to house an increasing number of the student body.
 Dedication of the Dugan Library and Campus Center occurred on November 9, 2007 as part of the inauguration ceremonies for Dr. Carrocci.
 In September, 2008, the university began the celebration of its 75th anniversary [1933-2008]; the year-long events and activities concluded on September 26, 2009 with a revival of the Party on the Ponderosa.
 On September 19, 2010, John Henry Newman was beatified by Pope Benedict XVI in England; the university sponsored a Cardinal Newman Tour as part of its celebration of this momentous occasion.

 As Newman University looks forward to its mission-driven and vision-focused future, the sponsorship, presence and prayerful support of the ASC are treasured by the Newman community.
 In this spirit the Strategic Plan 2009-2014 was written and approved; it provided the blueprint leading to the 80th Anniversary during which Newman University was cited with accolades from the state legislature and other regional and local organizations.
 A Campus Master Plan was approved in May, 2010; it will provide a framework leading the university to its centennial celebration along with a new Strategic Plan for 2014-2019, which was completed and approved by the Board of Trustees in May, 2014.
-Renovation of Eck Hall was finished in August, 2016, and construction of the Bishop Gerber Science Center began in 2016 with a completion date of August, 2017.
-Dedication of the long-awaited building will be on September 21, 2017.
+Renovation of Eck Hall was finished in August, 2016, and construction of the Bishop Gerber Science Center began in 2016 and was completed in time for classes in August, 2017.
+Dedication of the long-awaited building was held on September 21, 2017.
+The university began work on the next strategic plan during 2018.

 On June 10-11, 2016, an All Alumni Reunion was held on the Newman campus.
-The 2017 Alumni Reunion will be June 23-25; the All Academy Reunion is June 22, 2017.
-Alumni are encouraged to come and see for themselves their university, as its continues to grow and to soar.
+The 2017 Alumni Reunion occurred June 23-25; the All Academy Reunion was on June 22, 2017.
+The 2018 All-Alumni Weekend will be April 20-21.
+On Friday, April 20th the Dedication of Heimerman Plaza and the Bishop Gerber Sculpture will be held at 4:30 to 5:00.
+This dedication will be a chance for our Newman Community to honor a great part of our history.
+Alumni are encouraged to return to campus to see and experience for themselves their university, as its continues to grow and to soar.